Queries¶

 OUTPUT list¶

-Generates a table with one row per record.
-This format is suited for inventories, exports, or tabular views.
+Produces a table with one row per record.
+This format suits inventories, exports, and tabular views.

 OUTPUT list